cy2003/PlacesToGo2/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
-# PlacesToGo
+This is an app for travelers to keep track of the places they want to visit.
+They can list countries, locations, restaurants, hotels, and sites.
+They can see places that other travelers want to go in the same location and follow other travelers.

+To use it
-Use `rails s` in terminal to run the application
+Enter 'rails s' in terminal to run the application and go to localhost:3000 in the browser.